brucemakallan/LearningChartio/README.md

 2. Line graph showing trend for Readers, Likes, Dislikes, and Comments
 3. Multilevel Bargraph for the same metrics
 4. Table showing all Article metrics (Reads directly from a Google Sheet)

+*Updating the Google Sheet data updates all graphs and tables on the dashboard (including that from Chartio)*

 #### Live App on AWS Amplify
 https://develop.d268rw6qrsl4nd.amplifyapp.com